mosteo/iterators/README.md

 [![Linux CI](https://github.com/mosteo/iterators/workflows/CI%20linux/badge.svg)](https://github.com/mosteo/iterators/actions?workflow=CI+linux)

 # Iterators
 Chainable functional iterators for Ada 2012.
+Requires GNAT Community 2020.

+Clone with submodules (`git clone URL --init`).

+Compile with `gprbuild -p -P iterators_dev`.
+Compilation takes a long (long) time due to the heavy use of generics.

 Check the tests in `src/iterators-tests-*` for more examples of use.